scmlewis/Customer-Segmentation-Project/README.md

 The targeted strategies are projected to increase conversion rates by 12–18%, with segment-specific metrics contributing to a cumulative uplift based on response and conversion rates.

 ## 5. Conclusion
 This analysis successfully segmented 11,162 customers into four clusters, providing actionable insights for personalized marketing.
 The recommendations, supported by a Silhouette Score of 0.1894, aim to enhance customer engagement and conversion.
-Next steps include finalizing the report and hosting deliverables.